 Fantastical for iPad

-If you don't like the layout and design of Apple's built-in calendar app, Fantastical 2 is practically the polar opposite, as far as looks are concerned.
+You'll be hard-pressed to find anyone who thinks that Apple's own Calendar app is one of the best iPads apps, but Fantastical 2 is practically the polar opposite.
 It's an incredibly robust app for keeping track of your daily events and keeping track of your reminders.
 There are three different views, to show you your days, weeks, and months at a glance.
 Plus the sidebar keeps you on schedule with your events and reminders.
 That's right.
 Fantastical also connects to your Reminders app, so if you've set a task to grab some milk on the way home from the store today, it'll show up in Fantastical.

 I discovered shortly after I started using Mint that it automatically creates a budget for you.
 After you connect your credit cards and bank accounts, the app automatically creates a budget based on average spending habits.
 You can increase or decrease the maximum for each budget and add or remove categories.
 Income and expenses are automatically added when you make purchases with your credit or bank cards.
 Cash transactions must be manually added.